tdwg/tcs2/docs/feature-report/README.md

 ![](../media/context-tcs.jpg)

-## Terms omitted from the first version of TCS 2
+## Terms omitted from the initial release

 The most important thing that has been left out of TCS 2 for now is the circumscription or definition of taxa.
-TCS 1 has the `CharacterCircumsciption` and `SpecimenCircumscription` elements, translated to `DescribedBy` and `CircumscribedBy`, respectively.
+TCS 1 has the `CharacterCircumscription` and `SpecimenCircumscription` elements, translated to `DescribedBy` and `CircumscribedBy`, respectively, in the TDWG Ontology.
 These have been left out of the initial release of TCS 2, because we are not aware of any systems using them and because it is not immediately apparent how they should be used, especially for `CharacterCircumscription`, or that they are the only and best way to express circumscription in TCS.
 Just because it is not included yet does not mean circumscription is not important.
 The TCS Maintenance Group has every intention of adding circumscription to TCS at a later stage.

-All parsed name terms, except 'uninomial' can be borrowed from Darwin Core and we think that, if people have a need for a uninomial term, it might be best to have that in Darwin Core as well.
-Parsed authorship terms are not in Darwin Core, but we have not added them in TCS 2 either, as adding them is not straightforward because, unlike the parsed name terms, these terms are not defined outside the TDWG standards.
+All parsed name terms, except 'uninomial', are in Darwin Core and have been borrowed from there.
+We think that, if people have a need for a 'uninomial' term, it might be best to have that in Darwin Core as well.
+Parsed authorship terms are not in Darwin Core, but we have not added them in TCS 2 either, as adding them is not straightforward because, unlike the parsed name terms, these terms are not defined outside DWG standards.
 They can be added if people who want them can come up with terms and definitions that are acceptable to the entire community.

-Finally, several of the relations in the Taxon Relationship Type enumeration have not been included as properties.
-Some of these are negations of adopted terms that are in groups of more than two, making their meaning ambiguous, e.g.
-`does not include`.
+Finally, several of the relations in the Taxon Relationship Type enumeration have not (yet) been included as properties.
+Some of these are negations of adopted terms that are in groups of more than two, making their meaning ambiguous, e.g. `does not include`.
 Others, like the hybrid parent terms seem to have more to do with the format of hybrid formulas than with relationships between taxa, and yet others, e.g., `anamorph of`, only apply to certain groups of organisms and are not used in systems designed specifically for these groups.

 ## Context: SKOS and OpenBiodiv-O